hahnicity/ventMAP/README.md

 is to give basics on how to use ventMAP.
 The rest on how to use the information is up to you.

 ## Install
+`ventmap` is supported for use on both Python2 and Python3 as of version `1.3`.
+Versions `1.2` and below only support Python2

     pip install ventmap